* This is the Consumer Version. *

 Usually the eardrum heals on its own, but sometimes surgical repair is needed.

-Perforation of the eardrum causes sudden severe pain, sometimes followed by bleeding from the ear, hearing loss, and noise in the ear (tinnitus—see see Ear Ringing or Buzzing).
+Perforation of the eardrum by an injury causes sudden severe pain, sometimes followed by bleeding from the ear, hearing loss, and noise in the ear ( tinnitus).
 The hearing loss is more severe if the chain of ossicles has been disrupted or the inner ear has been injured.
-Injury to the inner ear may also cause vertigo (a whirling sensation).
+Injury to the inner ear may also cause vertigo (a false sensation of moving or spinning).
 Pus may begin to drain from the ear in 24 to 48 hours, particularly if water or other foreign material enters the middle ear.
-A doctor diagnoses eardrum perforation by looking in the ear with a special instrument called an otoscope.
-Sometimes formal hearing tests are performed.

-A persistent conductive hearing loss (see see Causes) occurring after perforation of the eardrum suggests a disruption or fixation of the ossicles, which may be repaired surgically.
-A sensorineural hearing loss or vertigo that persists for more than a few hours after the injury suggests that something has injured or penetrated the inner ear.
+A persistent conductive hearing loss (hearing loss that occurs when sound is blocked from reaching the sensory structures in the inner ear) occurring after perforation of the eardrum suggests a disruption or fixation of the ossicles, which may be repaired surgically.
+A sensorineural hearing loss (when there is a problem with nerve impulses carried from the ear to the brain) or vertigo that persists for more than a few hours after the injury suggests that something has injured or penetrated the inner ear.